cirrus-geo/cirrus-geo/docs/src/cirrus/70_statedb.rst

 - optimized for scalable read/write
 - non-relational

-Cirrus itself handles business logic of when and how to make updates to the StateDB, and thus the StateDB only needs a "key-value" store for lookup.
-DynamoDB is the fast, scalable managed AWS service that best meets Cirrus needs.
+Cirrus itself handles business logic regarding when and how to make updates to the StateDB, and thus the StateDB only needs a "key-value" store for lookup.
+As a managed, scalabale "key-value" store DynamoDB is the AWS service that best meets Cirrus needs.

 Managed Serverless Service
 --------------------------